Just-Russel/backend-assessment/README.md

 # Main objective

 + Add a Book entity:
-    - Implement full CRUD functionality
+    - Implement create and read endpoints
     - Each Book should be associated with one Author
     - An Author can have many Books